ryangerardwilson/vimtutor-advanced/text.md

 1. The correct set up, makes things easy.

 2. Lazyvim works with "buffers", not "tabs".
 Its easier to navigate buffers.

+3. Use <Space>fb to fuzzy search within the current file.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~